 There is one more area of concern I have that confuses the hell out of me: the amount of pizza they ordered.
 Mainly, why did they need that much pizza?
 Especially since they were likely going to be gone at least a week.
 You think milk goes bad, try two week old pizza Kate.

 Let’s do the math here.
 They had 15 people in the house the night before they left.
 They ordered 10 pizzas.
-If they ordered medium pies, at 6 slices a piece, it works out to 4 slices a person.
-If they ordered large pies, at 8 slices a piece, it works out to a little over 5 slices a person.
+If they ordered medium pies, at 8 slices a piece, it works out to about 5.3 slices a person.
+If they ordered large pies, at 10 slices a piece, it works out to about 6.6 slices a person.

 Grant it, I am sure Buzz could probably pack away an entire pizza.
 But 4 to 5 slices for every one else is a bit high.
 This is especially true when you consider there are some younger children and other people who probably don’t want to or can’t eat that much pizza.